Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 # GA4HPCdashboard: Deployment notes

-Repository used to setup the Green Algorithms dashboards, using [Grafana](https://grafana.com/) and a database.
+Repository used to set up the Green Algorithms dashboards, using [Grafana](https://grafana.com/) and a database.
 This allows you to examine HPC usage over time, with helpful graphs, charts, etc.

 The system is composed of:
 * A backend, which obtains usage data from the HPC system (using the `sacct` command), aggregates it (to one row per user per day), and enriches it (adds carbon footprint data).